Corporation tax · Director guide · Updated May 2026

 Can a company reduce its corporation tax through pension contributions?

 Yes.
 Employer pension contributions are fully deductible as a business expense, reducing taxable profit.
-For a company paying the main rate of corporation tax, £10,000 of employer pension contributions reduces the tax bill by the applicable rate.
+For a company paying the main 25% rate of corporation tax, £10,000 of employer pension contributions reduces the CT bill by £2,500.
 Pension contributions made by the company on behalf of a director do not attract employer NI — making them one of the most tax-efficient ways to remunerate a director.
-[VERIFY: current pension allowances at gov.uk]
+Subject to the £60,000 annual allowance (tapered above £260,000 adjusted income).

 What is R&D tax relief for limited companies?

 R&D (Research and Development) tax relief allows qualifying companies to deduct a higher percentage of qualifying R&D expenditure from their taxable profits, or claim a cash credit.
-The schemes and rates have changed significantly since 2023.
+From April 2024, a single merged RDEC scheme applies to most companies (with a separate ERIS scheme for R&D-intensive loss-making SMEs).
 Only activities that advance science or technology and involve genuine technical uncertainty qualify.
 HMRC has increased enquiries into R&D claims — contemporaneous evidence is essential.
-[VERIFY: current R&D relief rates and schemes at gov.uk]

 Related guides and services